Troubleshooting the Logic Apps Monitoring Agent

 Your Nodinite environment can be installed on existing hardware on-premise, on Azure Virtual machines or hosted in the cloud by your sourcing partner.
 Hybrid scenarios are also supported.

-- Make sure the Agent is stopped before running the MSI package, further detailed in the uninstallation page
+- Make sure the Agent is stopped before running the MSI package, further detailed in the uninstallation user guide

-- You must be local administrator in order to remove Windows Services
+- You must be a local administrator to remove Windows Services